 With thanks

 The Writeability program began as a partnership between Writers Victoria and Arts Access Victoria.
-Writeability is made possible by the generous support of the Lord Mayor’s Charitable Foundation, Grace Marion Wilson Trust, Australia Council for the Arts and the Australian government through the Department of Communication and the Arts’ Catalyst—Australian Arts and Culture Fund.
+Writeability is made possible by the generous support of Creative Australia, Grace Marion Wilson Trust and the City of Melbourne.